habitry/medium_posts/_1000words_leaderboards.md

 ## Behavior Change Elements of a Leaderboard

 A behavior change technique is an "active ingredient that brings about behavior change" (Michie et al. 2013).
-Most leaderboards are usually a system of four behavior change techniques:
+Most leaderboards are a system of four behavior change techniques:

 ![How Leaderboards Motivate or Demotivate](images/leaderboards/diagram2.png)